 Why use a set as input rather than running on many individual entities?

-The samples are independent and each sample has its own unique output (see illustration above).
-However, they share the same workflow setup or reference files, so it's easier to group them.
+The samples are independent, and each sample has its own unique output (see illustration above).
+However, they share the same workflow setup or reference files, so it's easier to set up the workflow if you group them.

 - You set up your workflow only once.